thanushcurtis/mongo-db-hackathon/README.md

 This backend system leverages a multi-node agent graph to:
 1. **Manager Node**: Retrieve and hydrate user profiles and portfolio data from MongoDB.
+2. **Intent Router Node**: Analyze user queries to filter relevant stocks or identify new tickers (like Google/GOOGL) for research.
-2. **Research Node**: Perform concurrent RAG-based research on every stock in a user's portfolio using yfinance and MongoDB Atlas Vector Search (Voyage AI embeddings).
+3. **Research Node**: Perform sequential RAG-based research on identified stocks using `yfinance` and MongoDB Atlas Vector Search (Voyage AI embeddings).
+Includes aggressive throttling to bypass rate limits.
-3. **Trend Node**: Aggregate technical signals and platform-wide trending stocks.
+4. **Trend Node**: Aggregate technical signals and platform-wide trending stocks.
-4. **Synthesis Node**: Generate a comprehensive, personalized Markdown report using Cohere's Command-R+.
+5. **Synthesis Node**: Generate concise answers or full personalized Markdown reports using Cohere's Command-R+.

 ## 🛠 Tech Stack